awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 +  The secondary cluster must be in a different AWS Region than the primary cluster\.
 +  You can't create a cross\-region Read Replica from the primary cluster in same region as the secondary\.
 See [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](AuroraMySQL.Replication.CrossRegion.md) for information about cross\-region Read Replicas\.
 +  The following features aren't supported for Aurora Global Database:
   +  Cloning\.
-See [Cloning Databases in an Aurora DB Cluster](Aurora.Managing.Clone.md) for information about cloning\.
+For information about cloning, see [Cloning Databases in an Aurora DB Cluster](Aurora.Managing.Clone.md)\.
   +  Backtrack\.
-See [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md) for information about backtracking\.
+For information about backtracking, see [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md)\.
   +  Parallel query\.
-See [Working with Parallel Query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md) for information about parallel query\.
+For information about parallel query, see [Working with Parallel Query for Amazon Aurora MySQL](aurora-mysql-parallel-query.md)\.
   +  Aurora Serverless\.
-See [Using Amazon Aurora Serverless](aurora-serverless.md) for information about Aurora Serverless\.
+For information about Aurora Serverless, see [Using Amazon Aurora Serverless](aurora-serverless.md)\.
   +  Stopping and starting the DB clusters within the global database\.
 See [Stopping and Starting an Amazon Aurora DB Cluster](aurora-cluster-stop-start.md) for information about stopping and starting Aurora clusters\.

 ## Creating an Aurora Global Database<a name="aurora-global-database-creating"></a>